williamfried/Joint-Probability-Distribution-of-Atmospheric-Gravity-Wave-Parameters/README.md

 1. Ensure that the following libraries are installed in RStudio: _parallel_, _copula_, _actuar_, _VGAM_, _rmutil_, _invgamma_, _extraDistr_, _fitdistrplus_, _MASS_, _mixR_, _rootSolve_, _gplots_, _stringr_ and _dplyr_.
 2. Define the _path_to_data_ variable in _station_info.R_ to be the same as _path_to_csv_files_.
 3. Define the _station_names_ variable in _station_info.R_ to be the same as the _stations_ list.
 Make sure that the radiosonde stations are listed in the same order as they are in the _stations_ list!
-4. Define the _dataset_ variable to be the name of the CSV file that contains the data that will be used to construct the joint probability distribution.
+4. Define the _dataset_ variable in _station_info.R_ to be the name of the CSV file that contains the data that will be used to construct the joint probability distribution.
 The name of this CSV file should be one of: _all.csv_, _summer.csv_ and _winter.csv_.
+5. Run _station_info.R_.
-5. Run the _explore_ function in _explore.R_ for all combinations of function arguments to confirm that the assumptions described in the report in the _Overall Structure_, _Variation by Radiosonde Station_, _Variation by Year_ and _Variation by Month_ sections are valid.
+6. Run the _explore_ function in _explore.R_ for all combinations of function arguments to confirm that the assumptions described in the report in the _Overall Structure_, _Variation by Radiosonde Station_, _Variation by Year_ and _Variation by Month_ sections are valid.
-6. Run _modeling_steps.R_.
+7. Run _modeling_steps.R_.
 This will perform the following steps:
   * Import and organize the data from _dataset_.
   * Model the marginal distributions of the seven gravity wave parameters.
   * Construct a copula and optimize the correlation coefficients using a coordinate descent algorithm.
 (Note: this step can take over an hour to run depending on the amount of data used to build the model.)